frankthelen/rools/README.md

 ### Optimization of premises (`when`)

 It is very common that different rules partially share the same premises.
-Rools will merge identical premises into one.
+Rools will automatically merge identical premises into one.
 You are free to use references or just to repeat the same premise.
 Both cases are working fine.